-The expression of fundamental reactive power is obtained from Equation 33 with k = 1, as follows:
+The expression of fundamental reactive power is obtained from Equation 40 with k = 1, as follows:

-$$FQ = V_1 I_1 \sin(\varphi_1 - \gamma_1)$$
+$$FQ = V_1 I_1 \sin(\varphi_1 - \gamma_1) \tag{42}$$

-The ADE7878 computes the fundamental reactive power using a proprietary algorithm that requires some initialization function of the frequency of the network and its nominal voltage measured in the voltage channel.
-These initializations are introduced in the Active Power Calculation section and are common for both fundamental active and reactive powers.
+The ADE7878A computes the fundamental reactive power using a proprietary algorithm that requires some initialization function of the frequency of the network and its nominal voltage measured in the voltage channel.
+These initializations are common for both fundamental active and reactive powers (see the Active Power Calculation section).

-Table 17 presents the settling time for the fundamental reactive power measurement, which is the time it takes the power to reflect the value at the input of the ADE7878.
+Table 17 presents the settling time for the fundamental reactive power measurement, which is the time it takes the power to reflect the value at the input of the ADE7878A.

 Table 17.
-Settling Time for Fundamental Reactive Power
+Settling Times for Fundamental Reactive Power

-Input Signals t Signals

-63% Full Scale 100% Full Scale

-375 ms 875 ms
+63% Full-Scale Input Signals 100% Full-Scale Input Signals 375 ms 875 ms